plasma-umass/pytest-cleanslate/README.md

 in separate processes, working around in-memory test "state pollution" resulting from their execution, but do not protect against pollution caused by top-level code in test modules.
 This is what pytest-CleanSlate remedies.

+## How to use
+After `pip install pytest-cleanslate`, simply add `--cleanslate` to your `pytest` invocation.

+## Your Mileage May Vary
+This plugin subverts somewhat `pytest`'s mode of operation in that it postpones collecting test items within test modules (i.e., within Python test files) until the test execution phase.
+While we have attempted to stay as compatible with other plugins as possible, it is likely not to work in some combinations (such as, for example, [pytest-xdist](https://github.com/pytest-dev/pytest-xdist)).
+Feel free to [open an issue](https://github.com/plasma-umass/pytest-cleanslate/issues) if you come across a case where it doesn't work.